 Homestead life is highly rewarding and extremely satisfying but everyone will agree it is also hard work.
 It is demanding both physically and mentally, therefore anything that does not go to plan can be very frustrating.

-Growing anything, whether food, flowers, should remain high up on everyone’s list of undertakings despite the hard-physical effort that is required to achieve success.
+Growing anything, whether food, or flowers, should remain high up on everyone’s list of undertakings despite the hard-physical effort that is required to achieve success.

 We have all taken cuttings or planted seeds, and waited with eager anticipation to see the rewards of our labor, only to be disappointed when they die.

 Perhaps we have watered them too much or not enough.
-Many plants die because we have tried to be too kind by watering too much, some plants prefer to be kept on the dryer side especially those plants that are native to warm dry climates.
+Many plants die because we have tried to be too kind by watering too much, some plants prefer to be kept on the dryer side, especially those plants that are native to warm dry climates.

 For a rose or a geranium that might not survive it is disappointing.
 However, if a whole row of lettuce or peppers dies due to incorrect watering, we could go hungry.

-How do we water our plants, and what do we need to ensure the successful cultivation without breaking our back or the bank?
+How do we water our plants, and what do we need to ensure successful cultivation without breaking our back or the bank?

 Using a hose is one way of watering plants, however, since it is indiscriminate, water is wasted by being applied to areas where it is not required.
-For young plants especially, this method is too aggressive, and possibly will cause them significant damage.
+For young plants especially, this method is too aggressive and possibly will cause them significant damage.